fathym-deno/eac-runtime/docs/getting-started/Configure.md

     Databases: {
       cache: {
         Details: {
+          Type: 'DenoKV',
           Name: 'Local Cache',
           Description: 'The Deno KV database to use for local caching',
           DenoKVPath: undefined,
-          Type: 'DenoKV',
         } as EaCDenoKVDatabaseDetails,
       },
     },
   },
 };
 ```

-That's it, run your site and you'll be able to connect with the blog, api, and redirects with ease.
+That's it, run your site and you'll be able to connect with the blog, api, redirects and READMe with ease.
 For complete information on configuring your eac, visit [here](../configuration/Overview.md).